The Count Bishops: History

-For the rest of 1977, the Count Bishops toured continuously (including the support slot on the first Motörhead tour and John Cale's tour that year, as well as their own shows) and built a formidable army of fans - despite the fact that they did not fit the mold considered against the backdrop of old-fashioned punk movement.
+For the rest of 1977, the Count Bishops toured continuously (including the support slot on the first Motörhead tour and John Cale's tour that year, as well as their own shows) and built a formidable army of fans, despite the fact that their image did not fit the mould of the then emerging punk rock movement.
 In the spring of 1978, they signed up for a live album with the participation of six groups of the Chiswick Records roster.
 The project was not fully realised, but the label released it as a mini-album called Live Bishops, reducing the band name to the Bishops.
 With this material (and a new bass player Pat McMullan, who replaced Steve Lewins) the Count Bishops toured extensively.

-In 1978, two singles ("I Take What I Want" and "I Want Candy") led the Count Bishops to an appearance on the TV show Top of the Pops.
+In 1978, two singles ("I Take What I Want" and a cover of The Strangeloves' "I Want Candy") led the Count Bishops to an appearance on the TV show Top of the Pops.
 A few days after the release of their album Cross Cuts, which had been a year and a half in production, Zenon Hierowski crashed his Aston Martin and died on 17 March 1979, and instead of the anticipated "breakthrough" the Bishops were forced to retrench.
-They toured with Blitz Krieg (of Blast Furnace fame) deputising for Zen, and then Paul Balbi (drums) was deported back to Australia after returning from a Spanish festival.
-The band carried on with Charlie Morgan (Tom Robinson Band, Elton John) on drums and just Johnny on guitar for some months, including a tour of Australia with Balbi, but Zen's death had taken much of the impetus away and they split up.
+They toured with Blitz Krieg (of Blast Furnace fame) deputising for Zen.
+As the band returned from a Spanish festival, Paul Balbi (drums) was detained and deported to Australia.
+They carried on with Charlie Morgan (Tom Robinson Band, Elton John) on drums and just Johnny on guitar for some months, including a tour of Australia with Balbi, but Zen's death had taken much of the impetus away and they split up.